 - Structures and materials testing

-- Wind energy investigations and design challenges
+- Wind and solar energy investigations and design challenges

 Computational thinking, visualizing data, and recognizing patterns are all part of scientific investigations and engineering activities using Vernier sensors and software.